Sunrise, Sunburn, Sunset: Content and history

 The song recalls a summertime romance between two teenaged protagonists.
 The narrator falls in love with a girl after being hired to paint the girl's father's house.

 Bryan debuted the song on the May 2018 finale of American Idol, on which he serves as a judge.

 In July 2018, Bryan released a lyric video that includes pictures of his family.

 Commercial performance

 Sunrise, Sunburn, Sunset reached number one on Country Airplay for chart dated September 15, 2018 where it stayed for two weeks.
 It also reached number four on the Hot Country Songs for chart dated September 22, 2018.
 As of October 2018, the song has sold 136,000 copies in the United States.
 On March 5, 2019, the single was certified gold by the Recording Industry Association of America (RIAA) for sales of over a 500,000 digital copies in the United States.

 Music video

-The accompanying music video for the song was directed by Joe DeMaio and premiered on CMT, GAC and Vevo in 2018.
+The accompanying music video for the song was directed by Joe DeMaio and premiered on CMT, GAC and Vevo in July 2018.